 The Chivite family can boast of having one the most ancient wine traditions in Spain: a mortgage document dated from 1647 records the existence of a winery and vineyards.
-As the leading brand in Navarra, Chivite has set a trend for the region's rosé (Gran Feudo), its work with foreign varieties and the vinification of Muscat Blanc à Petit Grains in the style of the greatest noble rot sweet wines.
-The latest years have not been easy with the passing of several family members and disputes over the management of the company.
+As the leading brand in Navarra, Chivite set the trend for the region's rosé (Gran Feudo), established top quality standards for international grapes and vinified the Muscat Blanc à Petit Grains in the style of a great sweet wine.

-Under the presidency of Julián Chivite, the eldest brother, the portfolio was completely restructured and segmented into two separate wineries.
-Bodegas Gran Feudo incorporates the commercial, large production wines from Navarra with labels such as the rosé and red Gran Feudo Viñas Viejas, as well as the Gran Feudo range from Rueda and Ribera del Duero.
+In 2017, the company was bought by Catalan group Perelada, but Julián Chivite, the eldest brother, is still at the helm.
+Under his management, the portfolio was completely restructured.
+Bodegas Gran Feudo is now a separate winery focused on commercial, large production wines such as the flagship rosé or the red Viñas Viejas (Old Vines), as well as the Baluarte range from Rueda and Ribera del Duero.

 J. Chivite Family Estates controls 160 hectares under vine destined to the group’s premium wines.
 It includes three different ranges: Colección 125, Finca Villatuerta and Las Fincas.

 Colección 125 was released in 1985 to mark the first export operation carried out in 1860.
 It includes classical labels like the long-established Chardonnay Fermentado en Barrica (€51), the red Reserva (€20) and the sweet Vendimia Tardía (€30).
 A barrel-fermented Rosado (€20) was later added to the portfolio.

 The Finca de Villatuerta range includes a barrel-fermented Chardonnay (€13), a Syrah (€15) and Selección de la Finca de Villatuerta (€12), which blends Tempranillo and Merlot.
 This wine will soon be replaced by two single-varietal reds made with Tempranillo and Garnacha.